Series Four

 This isn't about overcoming chronic illness or transcending limitations.
 It's about making conscious choices with whatever constraints you carry, claiming agency over your experience even when you can't control outcomes.

-These posts document what sovereignty actually looks like: crying at the trailhead from excruciating pain and deciding to go hiking anyway or choosing rest without shame.
+Sovereignty looks like crying at the trailhead from excruciating pain and deciding to go hiking anyway.
+Or choosing rest without shame.
 Making calculated risks that healthy people call reckless and owning your story without apology.
 Some days sovereignty feels heroic.
 Most days it looks ordinary.
 All of it counts.

 4.1 - The Full Spectrum of Sovereignty